| |

 plays wonderfully and sounds just right.

-It is a 2000 guitar and so benefits from the earlier,
+It is a 2000 instrument and benefits from the earlier,

 warmer, pickup.